-As an administrator, you decide whether reviewers have to add a reason when they approve or decline content or not.
-An exception to this is when you approve an entire sequence, in which case you are required to add a comment.
+As an administrator, you decide whether review requesters have to add a comment on the review request, and if reviewers have to add a reason when they approve or decline content or not.
+An exception to this is when you approve an entire sequence, in which case you are always required to add a comment.
+For more information on commenting, see the Collaboration between editors topic in the CMS Editor User Guide.

-The comments will be visible in the notification list in the user interface and in email notifications to the persons who started the content approval sequences.
-Comments are displayed in the project overview also, if the content item in review is associated with a project.
+The comments will be visible in the notification list in the user interface and in email notifications.
+Comments are also displayed in the project overview, if the content item in review is associated with a project.